Frequently Asked Questions

 What is Medication Timer? +

 Medication Timer is a caregiver-focused app for household medication workflows and health context in one place.
 It helps you track scheduled dose routines (daily, weekly, or hourly-style patterns), as-needed (PRN) medication timers with safe spacing between doses, body temperature logs, and health readings such as blood pressure, blood glucose, SpO₂, INR, weight, and more—organized per family member on a unified Today screen.
-When someone is acutely unwell, Care sessions bring Timers and Temperatures together in one illness workspace on the Care tab.
-Optional Family subscription adds multi-caregiver coordination, long calendar history, trends and reports, and other subscriber tools; a free tier stays useful for many day-to-day needs—see Subscription.
+When someone is acutely unwell, Care sessions bring Timers and Temperatures together in one illness workspace on the Care tab, including care session notes you can dictate on mobile.

 It does not replace medical advice; always confirm doses and care plans with your clinician or pharmacist.